Character Education in Early ChildhoodCharacter Education in Early Childhood - children developing character virtues in a classroom setting

 Fostering Teamwork and Respect Among Peers

 Additionally, students develop the skill of being team players and effective communicators.
 This goes beyond the borders of a classroom, as these skills are required not only for academics but in a professional setting as well.
-As a result, students feel empowered and can build a more connected society.
+As a result, students feel equiped and can build a more connected society.
 Social-emotional learning programmes that run alongside character education help students develop the interpersonal virtues (listening, compromise, and mutual respect) that make genuine teamwork possible.

 The Role of Modelling in Character Development